EY4542 - Saw PANASONIC - Free user manual and instructions

 Li-ion Battery Pack (EY9L40/ EY9L41)

-- For optimum battery life, store the Li-ion battery pack following use without charging it.
+- For optimum battery life, store the Li-ion battery pack after use without charging it.

-- When battery pack is not in use, keep it away from other metal objects like: paper clips, coins, keys, nails, screws, or other small metal objects that can make a connection from one terminal to another.
+- When the battery pack is not in use, keep it away from other metal objects like paper clips, coins, keys, nails, screws, or other small metal objects that can make a connection from one terminal to another.

 - When operating the battery pack, make sure the work place is well ventilated.